murticalen/FrontendAcademy2023/Homeworks/project/README.md

 ## Checkpoints

-**You will present your project sometime mid-June, the date will be arranged later.**

 There will be one mandatory checkpoint between May 25th and 29th or on June 6th or 7th.
 We will arrange a Slack call and discuss your project status.
 You can also visit Sofascore office for the checkpoint if I am present there.

 Feel free to contact me on Slack when you've added something new, have a question, and we can discuss it on a call or live.